thomps9012/Week9HW/README.md

 ## Description

-Creates a calendar and scheduling app for users to efficiently schedule out their days.
+A scheduling app that allows others to efficiently manage their time.

 ## Table of Contents